The United States Congress designated the Guadalupe Mountains Wilderness (map

 and is managed by the National Park Service.

 Rugged mountainous terrain here reaches 8,749 feet on Guadalupe Peak, the highest point in Texas.
 More than 80 miles of trail, some in the Wilderness, give access to the mountains.
 You can hike the Guadalupe Peak Trail to the "Top of Texas" (a strenuous 8.4-mile round-trip), where on a clear day the view will be magnificent.
-Whatever the time of year, you'll want sturdy boots for rough hiking all over the Guadalupes, plus a tent, rain gear, and a strong back to haul water.
-You'll find no sure water in the area except at the visitors center and two campgrounds that charge a fee.
+Whatever the time of year, you'll want sturdy boots for rough hiking all over the Guadalupes, plus a tent, rain gear, and a strong back to haul water as you'll find no sure water in the area.
 Flora and fauna don't seem to mind the water shortage.
 Resident species tally up at more than 900 plants (watch out for those with needle-tipped spines), 60 mammals, 310 birds, and 55 reptiles (some poisonous) and amphibians.
+The Guadalupe Mountains Wilderness protects habitat for spotted owls, peregrine falcons, black bears, mountain lions, and endemic species such as the Guadalupe Mountains violet.
+Here, one can find outstanding opportunities for solitude, with many of the trails and campsites receiving less visitation in one year than popular trails in busy parks receive in one day.